-Dikembe Mutombo may not have aspired to be a NBA player when he joined Georgetown University (he actually got a scholarship to become a doctor) but his skills and talent made him into the fourth pick of the 1991 NBA Draft.
+Dikembe Mutombo may not have aspired to be an NBA player when he joined Georgetown University (he actually got a scholarship to become a doctor) but his skills and talent made him the fourth pick of the 1991 NBA Draft.

 An immediate impact player for the Denver Nuggets starting from the first game he played, he was drawing rave reviews early in the 1991 season.
 But Michael Jordan and the Chicago Bulls were fresh off their first Championship and looking for more.
 The two stars met for the first time on November 23, 1991.

 The Bulls led pretty much wire to wire as the Chicago team was a more complete and cohesive unit.
-Jordan was having a typical MJ game with 37 points on 54% shooting, 6 boards, 3 dimes and perfect 7-for-7 from the free throw line.
+Jordan was having a typical MJ game with 37 points on 54% shooting, 6 boards, 3 dimes, and a perfect 7-for-7 from the free-throw line.
 On his feet were the eye-catching Air Jordan 6 “Carmines” which he wore a lot during the 1991-92 season.

 That didn’t mean Mutombo didn’t make his presence felt.
 He played a game-high 44 minutes, altering shots and keeping his team in the game as best he could.
 But his team was filled with names that even that most hardcore basketball fan have a hard time remembering.
 Still, Mutombo kept his team in it and had talked some smack to MJ while doing it.